E-book Proposal Submission Policy

 Writing style (bias-free language), in-text citations, and references should follow the guidelines in the most recent edition of the Publication Manual of the APA (see http://www.apastyle.org/)

 Because your published document will most likely be a PDF file created from your word processing document, the format for manuscript preparation departs somewhat from APA style in the following ways:

-- No title page.
-On the first page of your chapter, place the title at the top of the page, the author(s) on the next line (do not list degrees), and the affiliation on the next line.
+- On the first page of each chapter, place the chapter title at the top of the page, the author(s) on the next line (do not list degrees), and the affiliation on the next line.